HieronZhang/SkyByte-Artifact/README.md

 ./artifact_run.sh
 ```

 The variable `MAX_CORES_NUM` in this script specifies the maximum allowed number of CPU cores for simulations.
-Users may need to adjust this value based on their own machine's specification before running the script.
+Users need to adjust this value based on their own machine's specification before running the script.
+Please modify this number based on your machine's main memory capacity.
+One experiment process will need a peak memory of around 13 GB.
+We recommend reserving 15 GB for each process to ensure that the program won't crash.
+For example, if your machine has 128 GB of main memory, this number can be set as 8.
+(See line 5-10 of ``artifact_run.sh``)

 The artifact run.sh script performs the following tasks: 1.
 Creates multiple directories named
 ``bin-<workload>-<thread_num>-<baseline>`` for different experiments.
 2. Sets up the corresponding
 trace file list file in each directory.
 3. Generates a run one.sh script in each directory to facilitate running individual experiments.
 4. Uses the run all.sh script to launch parallel experiments.
-See lines 23-29 of ``artifact_run.sh``:
+See lines 21-32 of ``artifact_run.sh``:

 ```
 # Setup experiment configurations for figure 2, 3, 4, 14, 15, 16, 17, 18, and Table 3